 A UK subsidiary will be ineligible for the small companies regime if it was a member of an ineligible group at any time during the financial year.
 A group is an ineligible group if any member (including UK and non-UK entities) is:

-- A small company that is an authorised insurance company, a banking company, a MiFID investment firm or a UCITS management company.
+- A small company that is an authorised insurance company, a banking company, a MiFID investment firm or a UCITS management company, or

 - A scheme funder of a Master Trust scheme.